vitiv-ux/Scientific-computing-for-physics-students/task08(README).md

 The second goal was to compute the sum of all elements in the array.
 In the first case, the sum was obtained using a single variable, a for loop, and the += operator.
 In the chunk-based method, each chunk computes its own partial sum, and then these partial sums are combined to produce the total sum.

-However, when comparing the two total sums, they turned out to be different.
+However, when comparing the two total sums, they turned out to be different, probably because of the cumulative error generally introduced during floating points operations.